vandium-io/lambda-event-identifier/README.md

 ## Getting Started

-To use the library, call the `identify()` function which will return the service name or `unknown` if the service cannot be determined.
+To use the library, call the `identify()` function which will return information about the event.
+Currently the `type` of the event is set in the object or `unknown`.

 ```js
 const identifier = require( '@vandium/event-identifier' );